 Install LAMP Stack

-The LAMP stack is a group of open-source softwares that can be used to create web applications and websites.
-LAMP is an acronym for Linux, Apache, MySQL, PHP.
+The LAMP stack is a group of open-source software that can be used to create web applications and websites.
+LAMP is an acronym for Linux, Apache, MySQL, and PHP.

 Install Apache Web Server